Oneway102/MyContacts/README.md

 MyContacts
 ==========

-A sample iOS App to manage AddressBook items, written in pure Swift.
+A sample iOS App to manage AddressBook items, written in pure Swift (with comments for those who are much more farmiliar with Android development).

 Functions: